 The Master of Fine Arts (MFA) degree in Creative Writing is a 48-hour studio/academic course of study designed to advance and develop students’ intellectual and artistic abilities.
-The University of Alabama MFA Program has long been considered among the best in the nation, renown for its robust visiting writers series, for its spirit of experimentation and flexibility (students may take workshops in any genre, regardless of how they were admitted), and for housing the award-winning Black Warrior Review, which is edited and run entirely by graduate students.
-As well as working alongside our award-winning faculty, Alabama is well-known for its rich tradition of visiting writers.
+The University of Alabama MFA Program has long been considered among the best in the nation, renowned for its robust visiting writers series, for its spirit of experimentation and flexibility (students may take workshops in any genre), and for housing the award-winning Black Warrior Review, which is edited and run entirely by graduate students.
+Students work closely with resident faculty and also take workshops and have manuscript consultations with visiting writers.

 In addition to the Black Warrior Review, Alabama offers MFA students many opportunities to gain professional experience.
-Students can work as Writing Center tutors, research assistants, program assistants, and after the first year everyone teaches.
-UA offers MFAs a greater number of courses available to teach than most programs: in addition to composition, graduate assistants can go on to teach any number of literature classes, creative writing (both our multi-genre intro course and intermediate courses in their specialty).
-Also check out the Prison Arts Program, English Graduate Organization (EGO), and the MFA Reading Series.
+Students can work as Writing Center tutors, research assistants, and program assistants, and after the first year, everyone teaches.
+UA offers MFAs a greater number of courses available to teach than most programs: in addition to composition, graduate assistants can go on to teach any number of literature classes and creative writing (both our multi-genre intro course and intermediate courses in their specialty).